I started baking the orange cake as a hobby a decade ago, eventually becoming a favorite item on the menu in our

 I mentioned earlier that mixing is a crucial factor for a perfect cake.
 It is difficult to quantify, as every mixer behaves differently.

 Similarly, baking is the next important factor.
-I have spent more time to investigate the behavior of my oven than my mixer.
+I have spent more time investigating the behavior of my oven than my mixer.
 (Imagine I have two identical ovens, and the actual temperature is not the same!)

-So I have to make peace with my oven and acknowledge that each of them behaves differently, even they are the same modal.
+- So I have to make peace with my oven and acknowledge that each of them behaves differently, even if they are the same modal.

-That also means it is next to impossible to guarantee to bake successfully by following the temperature and timing mentioned in any recipe.
+- That also means it is impossible to guarantee to bake successfully by following the temperature and timing mentioned in any recipe.
 This uncertainty happens because you are using your oven at home, and the recipe creators use theirs.

-If you are lucky, you may get it correct the first time.
+- If you are lucky, you may get it correct the first time.
 If not, you may need several rounds of testing until you understand the behavior of your oven.
+The cake is cooked when you insert a wooden skewer into the center of the cake, and it comes out clean.

 b.
 Size and type of cake pan

-I use 8×8 inches square cake tin for this recipe.
-You can also use the 8-inches in diameter round cake tin, but the height of the cake will increase by 20%.
+- I use 8×8 inches square pan for this orange cake recipe.
+You can also use a loaf pan or an 8-inches diameter round pan, but the height of the cake will increase by 20%.

-Through my observation, this type of butter-rich cake tends to crack at the top.
-(You will find many crack top pound cake on the internet).
-The cake tends to crack at the center if I use a round cake tin.
-I do not have the scientific answer for that, but the crack never happens once I change to the square from round cake tins.
+- Through my observation, butter-rich cake tends to crack at the top of the cake.
+(You will find many crack top pound cakes on the internet).
+The cake tends to crack at the center when I use a round tin.
+I do not have the scientific answer, but the crack never happens once I change to the square from round cake tins.

 c.
 Lining the cake tin